fbpx

 Optimizing Divi layouts involves various strategies.
 Ensure that your layouts are responsive and adapt seamlessly to different screen sizes, ensuring a consistent experience across devices.
 Efficiently use Divi’s modules by only including those that are essential for conveying your message and engaging visitors.
 Avoid overloading your layouts with excessive modules, as they can impact loading times.

 Another important aspect is optimizing image usage.
 Use optimized and properly sized images in your Divi layouts to reduce file sizes and improve loading speed.
-Consider implementing lazy loading techniques to load images only when they are visible on the screen, further enhancing performance
+Consider implementing lazy loading techniques to load images only when they are visible on the screen, further enhancing performance.

 By implementing these techniques and optimizing your Divi layouts, you create a website that loads faster, provides a seamless user experience, and encourages visitors to engage with your content.
 Ultimately, this can lead to increased user engagement, longer time on site, and higher conversion rates.